hf180/scRNAseq-GroupB/README.md

-This is group's 2 project repository.
+This is group's B project repository.
 In this project we attempt to replicate the analysis from Darmanis et al., 2015.
 Their single cell experiment on brain tissue was one of the first studies.
 We include in this repository two different pipelines.
 An attempt to stick as much as possible to the original one.